Jürgen Klinsmann

-Considered one of Germany's premier strikers during the 1990s, he scored in all six major international tournaments he participated in, from the UEFA Euro 1988 to the 1998 FIFA World Cup.
-In 1995, he came in third in the FIFA World Player of the Year award; in 2004 he was named in the FIFA 100 list of the "125 Greatest Living Footballers".
-On 3 November 2016, he became the fifth player to be named as honorary captain of Germany.
+Considered one of Germany's premier strikers during the 1990s, Klinsmann scored in all six major international tournaments he participated in for Germany, from the UEFA Euro 1988 to the 1998 FIFA World Cup.
+In 1995, he came in third in the FIFA World Player of the Year award; in March 2004 he was named in the FIFA 100 list of the "125 Greatest Living Footballers".
+In 2016, he became the fifth player to be named as honorary captain of Germany.

 Club career

 1972–1981: Youth career

-Klinsmann is one of four sons of master baker Siegfried Klinsmann (died 2005) and his wife Martha.
-At age eight, he began playing for TB Gingen, an amateur soccer club in Gingen an der Fils.
+Klinsmann is one of four sons of master baker Siegfried Klinsmann (died 2005) and his wife Martha (died 2021).
+At age eight, he began playing for TB Gingen, an amateur football club in Gingen an der Fils.
 Six months later, he scored 16 goals in a single match for his new club.
 At age ten, he moved to SC Geislingen.
 When he was 14 years old, his father bought a bakery in Stuttgart, the state capital.
 After the family relocated there, Klinsmann continued to play for SC Geislingen, even after he was spotted in a Württemberg youth selection.
-In 1978, aged 16, he signed a contract with Stuttgarter Kickers, the club where he would turn professional two years later.
+In 1978, aged 14, he signed a contract with Stuttgarter Kickers, the club where he would turn professional two years later.
 His parents decided he should first finish his apprenticeship as a baker in their family business, which he completed in 1982.